 The Annenberg Foundation’s Learner Online has two excellent teacher labs.
 This collection provides a sampling of topics from the Mathematics Developmental Continuum of the State of Victoria, Australia.
 In these documents, you will find examples, teaching strategies, activities and progress indicators.

-You’ll find sample units of instruction from NCTM Illuminations.
-One unit introduces young students to motion along a path and some elementary programming.
-Units for older students include investigating geometric solids and building with triangles.
 The Educational Development Center has many good resources for teacher professional development.
 Their article “Right Angle” is one example of how geometric topics can connect with other school subjects.

 This narrative document describes the progression of Geometry across the K-6 grade band.
 It is informed both by research on children's cognitive development and by the logical structure of mathematics.
 The document discusses the most important goals for elementary geometry in three categories, namely, geometric shapes and their categories, composing and decomposing geometric shapes, and spatial relations and spatial structuring.